 In late 2017 Conibere Phillips was commissioned by Dyson for a second time following the success of our Oxford Street project.
 Dyson’s continuing success and rapid expansion required them taking two floors in a recently refurbished office building in central Bristol.

-Totaling over 2,700sqm Dyson required a design for the fitting out of the space to accommodate a number of company departments in a hotdesk flexible working arrangement.
+Totalling over 2,700sqm Dyson required a design for the fitting out of the space to accommodate a number of company departments in a hotdesk flexible working arrangement.

 Conibere Phillips was commissioned, together with building services specialists, to develop a detailed concept design to be used for a tender process to appoint a design and build contractor.
 The work was required to be done to a short programme, to allow the building to be occupied as soon as possible.